polygonnedpotato/UltimateGoalImproved/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

 ## Caution

-Team-specific code should be placed or modified in this ``.../samples`` folder. .LOL.
+No Team-specific code should be placed or modified in this ``.../samples`` folder.

 Full or partial Samples should be Copied from here, and then Pasted into the team's folder, using the Android Studio cut and paste commands.
 This automatically changes all file and class names to be consistent.

 ### Naming of Samples